Chapter 4: Introduction

 Throughout the 19th century, American copyright law was inconsistent and poorly enforced.
 Composers had little legal protection and often lacked ownership or control over their own work.
 It was common for multiple publishers to print and sell the same songs, often with different cover art, without compensating the original songwriter.
 This lack of regulation left many composers vulnerable to exploitation.

-This began to change in the early 20th century with the U.S. Copyright Act of 1909, which was signed into law by President Theodore Roosevelt and enacted on March 4, 1909.
-The act granted legal protection to published works that included a proper copyright notice and offered limited protection to unpublished works under state law.
+The legal situation began to change in the early 20th century with the U.S. Copyright Act of 1909, which was signed into law by President Theodore Roosevelt and enacted on March 4, 1909.
+The act granted legal protection to published works that included a proper copyright notice and granted limited protection to unpublished works under state law.
 Works published without such notice immediately entered into the public domain, meaning they were not protected by copyright.
 The new law gave composers and publishers greater control over their music.
-It established an initial copyright term of twenty-eight years with the possibility of a twenty-eight-year renewal.
-Importantly, it gave authors the right to terminate a transfer of copyright between the initial and renewal periods, helping to rebalance control between creators and companies.
+It established an initial copyright term of 28 years, with the possibility of a 28-year renewal.
+Importantly, it gave authors the right to terminate a copyright transfer between the initial and renewal periods, helping to rebalance control between creators and companies.

 One of the act's most consequential provisions was the introduction of the first compulsory mechanical license.
-This allowed others to reproduce a copyrighted musical composition on phonographs or piano rolls without the copyright owner's permission, provided they followed specific legal procedures and paid set royalties to the owner.
+The compulsory mechanical license allowed others to reproduce a copyrighted musical composition on phonographs or piano rolls without the copyright owner's permission, provided they followed specific legal procedures and paid set royalties to the owner.
 Royalties are ongoing payments to composers or rights holders each time a work is reproduced, performed, or sold, making sure that creators are compensated for the continued use of their music.
-This system helped standardize royalties and incentivize cooperation between songwriters and publishers, and remains the basis for the royalty collection system in the present day.
+The compulsory licensing system helped standardize royalties and incentivize cooperation between songwriters and publishers, and remains the basis for the royalty collection system in the present day.
 As a result, composers could begin to earn more consistent income from their work, and publishers had legal grounds to defend their catalogs.

 Song Pluggers